Debiasing and $t$-tests for synthetic control inference on average causal effects: Higher-order improvements

 \section{Higher-order improvements}

 Suppose that we observe $\{y_{t}\}_{t=1}^{T}$ from the following Gaussian location model:

 where $u_{t}$ is a mean zero covariance-stationary Gaussian process with $\sum_{h=-\infty}^{\infty}h^{2}\gamma(h)<\infty$ and $\gamma(h)=Eu_{t}u_{t-h}$.
-This model has been considered for example by \citet{jansson2004error} and \citet[][Assumption 3]{sun2008optimal}. \citet[][]{sun2008optimal} show that the usual consistent estimators using Bartlett kernel for the long-run variance (e.g., Newey-West estimator) would generate a test that has size distortion at least $O(T^{-1/2})$.
-They also show that the fixed-$b$ approach would have size distortion of the order $O(T^{-1})$.
-These results are the typical explanation for why the fixed-$b$ approach is more accurate than classical long-run variance estimation approach.
+This model has been considered for example by \citet{jansson2004error} and \citet[][Assumption 3]{sun2008optimal}. \citet[][]{sun2008optimal} show that the usual consistent estimators using Bartlett kernel for the LRV (e.g., Newey-West estimator) would generate a test that has size distortion at least $O(T^{-1/2})$.
+They also show that the fixed-$b$ approach would have size distortion of order $O(T^{-1})$.
+These results are the typical explanation for why the fixed-$b$ approach is more accurate than the classical LRV estimation approach.
 We now show that in this setting our self-normalization approach also enjoys the higher-order improvement as it has size distortion of order $O(T^{-1})$.

 We first outline the inference procedure in the Gaussian location model in (\ref{eq: gauss location}).
 Let $K\geq2$ be a fixed integer and define $G=T/K$.
 For simplicity, we assume that $G$ is an integer.
 Then we construct blocks $\{H_{k}\}_{k=1}^{K}$ with $H_{k}=\{(k-1)G+1,\dots,kG\}$.
 Let $\hbeta_{k}=G^{-1}\sum_{t\in H_{k}}y_{t}$ for $1\le k\leq K$ and $\bbeta=K^{-1}\sum_{k=1}^{K}\hbeta_{k}$.
 For testing $H_{0}: \beta=0$, we define the test statistic